daifu/api-wrapper-for-8x8/README.md

-# Api Wrapper For 8x8 phonesystem reporting api
+# A Ruby interface to the 8x8 phone system reporting API

-Since 8x8 phone system api suck, and here is the ruby gem that act as the api wrapper to make your life a little bit easier.
+This is the ruby gem encapsulate the 8x8 phone system reporting API, and it makes people easier to intergate 8x8 phone system into their Ruby projects.

 ## Installation